Operations Ginny I and II: Background

 One of the OSS' most important tasks was to cut vital German supply lines that reinforced the Gustav and later the Gothic Line.
 After the USAAF bombing raids on mountainous terrain roads along the Italian coast during Operation Strangle failed in damaging the German supply lines, the OSS discussed the use of sabotage teams.
 On January 9, 1944, the OSS proposed the destruction of tunnels between Levanto and Bonassola, a segment in the Genoa-La Spezia rail line.
 The longest of these were the "La Francesca", 510 meters in length, at the northwestern end of the target sector; at the southeastern end, beginning 600 meters west of Levanto station, were two short tunnels, one 105 and the other 75 meters in length, separated by 25 meters of open track.
 The rocky walls of the tunnels were thought to consist chiefly of the serpentine type, making them less vulnerable to demolition.
 A captured Italian officer who had recently traveled over the line reported that there were few guards along the coast between Genoa and La Spezia.
-This gave the OSS an advantage and it was reported that "[t]he tunnels are all single track: interruption of traffic would thus require blowing fewer tunnel entrances and permit achievement of greater results with the same weight of explosive."
+This gave the OSS an advantage and it was reported that "the tunnels are all single track: interruption of traffic would thus require blowing fewer tunnel entrances and permit achievement of greater results with the same weight of explosive."
 This meant that fewer teams and fewer explosives would have been required to sabotage and interrupt the rail traffic.
 The mission was given the code name Ginny.